mckennapsean/dissertation/content/01-intro.md

-Since steps can involve evaluative methods, it is important for a design process model to include _justifiable_ design decisions as part of visualization designers' rationale, and no existing models have made this connection of these design decisions [@Munzner2009; @Meyer] into the design process.
+Since steps can involve evaluative methods, it is important for a design process model to include _justifiable_ design decisions as part of visualization designers' rationale, and no existing models make this connection of these design decisions [@Munzner2009; @Meyer] into the design process.
 The design activity framework includes evaluative methods in each step or activity to promote the validation, justification, and formation of or building upon